 When the temperature of the acid solution increases, nitric acid starts to decomposes to nitrogen dioxide, oxygen and water.
 Nitrogen dioxide (NO2) is a brown gas.

 Nitric acid is a strong acid which dissociate completely in the water to H+ ions and NO3-.
-But, nitrous acid is a weak acid and partially dissociate.
+But, nitrous acid is a weak acid and partially dissociates to H+ ions and NO2-.
 This happens because conjugate base (NO3-) of nitric acid is more stable. pKa of nitrous acid is 3.3 at 180C.
 Also, nitrous acid decomposes readily than nitric acid.

 Also, oxidation numbers of nitrogen atoms are different.
 In HNO2, nitrogen atom is at +3 oxidation state .
 In HNO3, nitrogen atom is at +5.